lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

   );
 ```

 There's a problem here - the compiler is complaining that there's no `send` field defined in `self`.
-We need to open the ReasonReact module here to, so the compiler understands this function is going to be used in a React component:
+We need to open the ReasonReact module here too, so the compiler understands this function is going to be used in a React component:

 ```js
 let createDeckSideEffects = self =>